Ah, the magic of a printed book—the texture, the aroma, the whole experience!

 - Employees: 20,000+

 Penguin Group and Random House’s merger resulted in the formation of Penguin Random House LLC in 2013.
 It is among the biggest publishing conglomerates in the world.
-As per 2021 data, the company has been publishing over 15,000 titles annually for quite some time now, under their multiple divisions and imprints.
+As per 2021 data, the company has been publishing over 15,000 titles annually for quite some time now, under its multiple divisions and imprints.

 - Revenue: USD 3.3 billion (2017)